Tsunamis - why we can never get them in NZ

 there have been 6.
 What happened?

-It is because every time there is a large earthquake the media are now poised, salivating, hoping for a tsunami so they can gleefully report a certain number of deaths.
+It is because every time there is a large earthquake the media are now poised, hoping for a tsunami so they can gleefully report a certain number of deaths.
 This sick salivating hoping, a form of climate-porn makes it a media reality.

 Now even no tsunami is called one.
-Let me explain.
-The 20cm wave that arrived on NZ shores from Chile in 2013 was called a "small tsunami".
+The few-cm wave that arrived on NZ shores from Chile in 2013 was called a "small tsunami".
 But there is no such thing as a small tsunami.
-That is called a "wave."
-By definition a tsunami is a huge destructive tidal wave.
+That is simply called a "wave."
+By definition a tsunami is a HUGE destructive tidal event.

 Our shallow coastline and therefore our geography forbids it.
-Luckily for NZ, only 7% of it sits above the waves.
+Luckily for NZ, only 7% of the country's mass sits above the waves.
 That means 93% sits underwater.
-Imagine that.
-NZ is like a submarine, with only a small part poking out.
-That means it is relatively shallow water around it.
+NZ is therefore like a submarine, with only a small part poking out.
+That means it has relatively shallow water around it.
 You need deep water, to supply the destructive wave in enough quantity, and to keep 'loading' it.
 For a tsunami to occur, an earthquake must

 exceed a certain threshold.
 The 8.9-magnitude (on the Richter Scale) of Japan's